dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

 - `showTypeListWhenSoldOut: boolean` —

-  - `true` ⇒ keep rows visible (disabled) when everything’s sold out.
+  - `true` ⇒ keep rows visible (disabled) when everything's sold out.
   - `false` ⇒ collapse to a compact sold‑out panel.
   - Default is server‑defined; client renders exactly what is sent.
 Clients **MUST NOT** assume UI defaults for absent fields.
+  - **Rationale:** Different events benefit from different treatments.
+Showing sold‑out types builds context and FOMO (driving waitlist signups), while hiding them provides a cleaner UX for postponed/cancelled events.
+This flexibility is independent of the strict price‑hiding policy (see §6/§8).

 - `displayPaymentPlanAvailable: boolean` — indicates that installment plans exist at checkout.